Lummer-Li/Lummer-Li/README.md

 ### Hi there 👋

-- 🔭 I’m an Ph.D. student at BJTU, who focuses on unsupervised learning, multi-view clustering, and deep clustering.
+- 🔭 I’m a Ph.D. student at BJTU, who focuses on unsupervised learning, multi-view clustering, and deep clustering.
 - 👯 I'm good at working with Python/Java.
 - 📫 Contact: pengyuanli@bjtu.edu.cn